GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-08-30-how-to-create-an-optimizely-addon-part-2.md

 # Creating an Optimizely CMS Addon - Adding an Editor Interface Gadet

-Published: 11th July 2024
+Published: 30th August 2024

 In [Part One](/article/creating-an-optimizely-addon-part-1) of this series, I covered getting started with creating your own AddOn for Optimizely CMS 12.
 This covered having an idea, solution structure, extending the menu interface and authentication.
 In Part Two, I will be covering adding an additional editor interface gadget.
+You can view examples from across this series within the this [Optimizely AddOn Template](https://github.com/GeekInTheNorth/OptimizelyAddOnTemplate) that I have been creating.

 _Please note that all content within this article has been written by myself, however some elements of the copy have been processed with Chat GPT to create a more formal tone._